charmbracelet/glow/README.md

 ## Usage

-Use a markdown source as the argument:
+Use a markdown source as the primary argument:

 Read from file:
 ```